Google Python Style Guide for Drake

 3.8.1 Docstrings

 Python uses docstrings to document code.
 A docstring is a string that is the first statement in a package, module, class or function.
 These strings can be extracted automatically through the __doc__ member of the object and are used by pydoc.
 (Try running pydoc on your module to see how it looks.)
-Always use the three double-quote """ format for docstrings (per PEP 257).
+Always use the three-double-quote """ format for docstrings (per PEP 257).
 A docstring should be organized as a summary line (one physical line not exceeding 80 characters) terminated by a period, question mark, or exclamation point.
 When writing more (encouraged), this must be followed by a blank line, followed by the rest of the docstring starting at the same cursor position as the first quote of the first line.
 Docstrings should conform to PEP 257 with one exception: summary lines are not required (but are acceptable).
 There are more formatting guidelines for docstrings below.

 pydrake documentation uses Sphinx to generate documentation (see Drake’s Documentation Generation Instructions), and uses the Sphinx Napoleon plugin to process Google-style docstrings.